jspecify/jspecify/docs/spec.rst

 ``ImmutableMap<? extends @Nullable String, ?>`` with no defaulting annotation in scope:

 -  Can the method return a null map?
-That is unspecified (since no defaulting annotation is in scope)
+That is unspecified, since no defaulting annotation is in scope.
--  Can the map’s keys be null? no. This is because the wildcard’s explicit bound, ``@Nullable String``, is intersected with the wildcarded type parameter ``K``\ ’s bound, non-null ``Object``.
-In other words, the explicit ``@Nullable`` here is ignored and might justify a warning.
-That warning can be avoided by writing ``? extends String`` without changing the resulting key type:
-   ``String``, being not explicitly annotated, has unspecified nullability, but that’s still superseded by the wildcarded type parameter’s bound, non-null ``Object``.
--  Can the map’s values be null?
-Also no, because the wildcard inherits that bound from the bound of ``V`` in ``ImmutableMap``.
+-  Can the map’s keys or values be null?
+No, because the wildcards inherit that bound from the bounds of ``K`` and ``V`` in ``ImmutableMap``.

 As another example, Guava’s ``Function`` would be declared as follows to allow functions that accept and/or return ``null``: